 When you are discussing your requirements with an IT outsourcing provider keep these nine tips in mind to ensure your arrangement is a success.

 Understand exactly what your company wants to achieve by outsourcing its IT requirement.
 Are they looking to optimise spend, gain access to additional expertise, provide extra support for the internal team?
-This needs to be agreed by senior management before you even begin to meet with any IT outsourcing companies.
+Senior management must agree on this before you even begin to meet with any IT outsourcing companies.

-However you shouldn’t treat IT outsourcing only as a cost-cutting exercise.
-If you start with this as your sole focus you’ll just be looking for a service provider who can give you the cheapest quote, and this doesn’t always result in good – or even comprehensive – service.
-IT is a core business function, and as such should be treated with importance.
+You shouldn’t treat IT outsourcing only as a cost-cutting exercise.
+If this is your sole focus you’ll just be looking at who can give you the cheapest quote, which doesn’t always result in good – or even comprehensive – service.
+IT is a core business function, so you must treat it with importance.

 3. Service Model

 Remember IT outsourcing is not an all or nothing proposition.
 Just because you already have an internal team in place does not mean you couldn’t benefit from IT outsourcing.
-Just as it doesn’t mean you have to get rid of you entire internal team.
-Evaluate your strengths and which IT functions it would be easier and more cost-effective to run in house, and which would be better to outsource.
+Just as it doesn’t mean you have to get rid of your entire internal team.
+Evaluate your strengths and which IT functions it would be easier and more cost-effective to run in-house, and which would be better to outsource.

 Define what success means for your company and for the service provider at the outset, and how outcomes will be met.
-Use metrics to track the service provider’s performance and their customer service – you want your employees to be happy with the service they receive.
+Track your provider’s performance and their customer service – you want your employees to be happy with the service they receive.

-Make sure the service provider’s delivery model suits your business’s operational and financial goals, and is aligned to help you achieve them.
+Make sure the provider’s delivery model suits your operational and financial goals and is aligned to help you achieve them.